mattpolicastro/The-Smart-phone--Self/Meta/Skeleton Draft.md

 It is plain that the distinctions and definitions of acceptable and unacceptable technologies and their uses are very problematic.
 In a cyborg politics, systems of meaning coalesce and dissipate along with their contexts, and are interpreted and expressed individually through hybridised lenses.
 However, Lewis provides some measure of direction; using the case of Prozac as a case of the new cyborgian reality, she calls for "priority of democracy over science"–the conscious, self-aware development of knowledge through science.
 In doing so, she invokes the key differentiator of human choice and agency–”humanness” and humanity–as a means of clarifying these concerns (Lewis 2003:62).
 However, by identifying human choice as the defining feature of positive development, she perversely shuts the door to more complex or bizarre interpretations of cyborgism.

 ## Turkle

+**In transitions between types of civilisation, Gramsci argues the middle class undergo coercion.
+Puritan ideologies (human essentialism, in this case) arise until the society has successfully transitioned (*Selections* 592.
+"Totalitarian social hypocrisy" (594)***

 ### The Second Self